Your gateway to a wide range of online information resources

-Normally you will only be asked for Athens details if you try to access eresources that the OU does not subscribe to, or you try to go to them in a way that does not allow you to be recognised as an OU user e.g. from a Google search.
+You will be asked for Athens details if you try to access eresources that the OU does not subscribe to, or if you try to access them in a way that does not allow you to be recognised as an OU user, e.g. from a Google search.
 ‘I am having problems accessing a resource via Athens' explains how to use the Athens login.

 If we subscribe to a resource and you are unable to access it after using the Athens login, there may be a technical issue.
 In this case please contact the Library helpdesk.
 Please note the Athens login will only work for items the Library has access to.
 You can check this using Library Search.

 You can access a subset of library resources using Google scholar.
 If you wish to do this please see Accessing eresources using Google Scholar.

 There are few library resources that need individual usernames and passwords for access.
 These are listed on the specific passwords page (OU login required).